A Scholarship Blessing for Russell D. Evett, M.D.May 19, 2021

 Evett has made plans for repaying the generosity that helped him by arranging for a future bequest to the Hampton Roads Community Foundation.
 “I received so much that I find it a privilege to have the opportunity to give back,” Evett says.

-Evett and his twin sister both graduated from Norfolk’s Maury High School and were the first in their family to go to college.
+Evett and his twin sister both graduated from Norfolk’s Maury High School.
 Their father was a railroad clerk who became a loan officer.
 Their mother taught English at Norfolk middle and high schools for 40 years.

 After graduating from medical school in 1957, Evett spent two years in the Navy stationed in his home region at a medical center and with an aircraft carrier.
 He then finished his residency at the Mayo Clinic in Minnesota before returning in 1964 to Norfolk, where he and his late wife, Gail, raised their family.

 Evett practiced internal medicine until retiring in 1998.
-He served as both president of the Norfolk Medical Society and the medical staff at Sentara Leigh Memorial Hospital.
+He served as both president of the Norfolk Academy of Medicine, the Medical Society of Virginia, and the medical staff at Sentara Leigh Memorial Hospital.
 For 12 years, he was a Virginia delegate to the American Medical Association meetings.

 In retirement he enjoys singing in the choir at Ghent United Methodist Church and learning about astronomy.